-Where a non-resident supplier is registered for VAT in Bahrain and supplies goods or services subject to VAT in Bahrain to both VATable persons and non-VATable persons, the following applies:
+In cases where a non-resident supplier is registered for VAT in Bahrain and supplies goods or services subject to VAT in Bahrain to both taxable persons and non-taxable persons, the following applies:

-- The non-resident supplier must charge Bahrain VAT on his supplies of goods or services to customers who are not VATable persons. - The non-resident supplier must not charge Bahrain VAT on his supplies of goods or services to customers who are VATable persons.
-These customers are required to account for Bahrain VAT under the reverse-charge mechanism.
+- The non-resident supplier must charge Bahrain VAT on his supplies of goods or services to customers which are not taxable persons - The non-resident supplier must not charge Bahrain VAT on his supplies of goods or services to customers which are taxable persons.
+These customers are required to account for Bahrain VAT under the reverse-charge mechanism

-In both cases, the non-resident supplier must issue valid VAT invoices for his supplies.
-When issued to customer VATable persons, the supplier must not charge VAT but may quote "supply subject to reverse-charge mechanism" on his VAT invoices.
+In both cases, the non-resident supplier must issue valid tax invoices for his supplies.
+When issued to customer taxable persons, the supplier must not charge VAT but may quote "supply subject to reverse-charge mechanism" on his tax invoices.

-Recovery of input VAT
+Recovery of input tax

-The output VAT due by a VATable person under the reverse charge mechanism is also input VAT for that same VATable person (i.e. it is VAT incurred on his business expenses).
-Therefore, that VATable person may also be able to claim this input VAT in his VAT return (subject to the normal input VAT recovery rules).
+The output tax due by a taxable person under the reverse charge mechanism is also input tax for that same taxable person (i.e., it is VAT incurred on his business expenses).
+Therefore, that taxable person may also be able to claim this input tax in his tax return (subject to the normal input tax recovery rules).

-As a result, if the VATable person is entitled to full recovery of input VAT, the reverse charge mechanism will lead to a full net-off cash position where the amount of output VAT due under the reverse-charge mechanism can be fully netted against the same amount reported as recoverable input VAT.
+As a result, if the taxable person is entitled to full recovery of input tax, the reverse charge mechanism will lead to a full net-off cash position where the amount of output tax due under the reverse-charge mechanism can be fully netted against the same amount reported as recoverable input tax.

-A VATable person resident in Bahrain receives legal services from a non-resident supplier.
-As the services are supplied to a VATable person resident in Bahrain, their place of supply is Bahrain (i.e. the residence of the customer VATable person).
+A taxable person resident in Bahrain receives legal services from a non-resident supplier.
+As the services are supplied to a taxable person resident in Bahrain, their place of supply is Bahrain (i.e., the residence of the customer taxable person).
 Under the VAT Law, such services are subject to VAT at the standard rate of 5%.

-As the supplier is non-resident and the customer is a VATable person in Bahrain, the person liable for the VAT due on these services is the customer.
+As the supplier is non-resident and the customer is a taxable person in Bahrain, the person liable for the VAT due on these services is the customer.
 The VAT is collected under the reverse charge mechanism.

 The fee for the services is BHD 20,000.
-The customer will self-account for VAT at 5% (i.e. BHD 1,000), will record this amount on the invoice received from the supplier and will also report it as output VAT due in his VAT return.
+The customer will self-account for VAT at 5% (i.e., BHD 1,000), will record this amount on the invoice received from the supplier and will also report it as output tax due in his tax return.

-The customer is using this expense to make VATable supplies and can therefore recover the VAT charged on it in full.
-The customer will therefore be able to report BHD 1,000 as recoverable input VAT in his VAT return.
+The customer is using this expense to make taxable supplies and can therefore recover the VAT charged on it in full.
+The customer will therefore be able to report BHD 1,000 as recoverable input tax in his tax return.

-The net amount of VAT due by the customer to the NBR for this specific supply is zero since the output VAT due is fully netted against the same amount as recoverable input VAT.
+The net amount of VAT due by the customer to the NBR for this specific supply is zero since the output VAT due is fully netted against the same amount as recoverable input tax.

-If the customer was only entitled to recover 50% of the VAT incurred on this business expenses, he would only recover BHD 500 input VAT in his VAT return (i.e. 50% of BHD 1,000).
-The net amount of VAT due by the customer to the NBR on this supply would therefore amount to BHD 500 (i.e. BHD 1,000 output VAT less BHD 500 recoverable input VAT).
+If the customer was only entitled to recover 50% of the VAT incurred on this business expenses, he would only recover BHD 500 input tax in its tax return (i.e., 50% of BHD 1,000).
+The net amount of VAT due by the customer to the NBR on this supply would therefore amount to BHD 500 (i.e., BHD 1,000 output tax less BHD 500 recoverable input tax).

-2.3.
+5.2.
 Exports of services